(Revised 12/21/2024)

-But not all of the direction is exceptional....and that's the only flaw.
-But more on that later.
+But not all of the direction is exceptional...but more on that later.

 John Cassavetes plays a conductor who is having an affair with his pianist.
 However, the pianist threatens to reveal the affair to his wife....and of course, his wife's mother just happens to be the orchestra's major funder.
 And Alex Benedict, the conductor....well, he just can't have this.

-Move forward towards a very staged suicide....and in walks Columbo, and that's when the sparkling begins.
+Move forward towards a very staged suicide....and in walks Columbo.
+That's when the sparkling begins.

-But the big clue - the one that will lead Columbo towards his final conclusion...is telegraphed a mile away.
+But the big clue that will lead Columbo towards his final conclusion...is telegraphed a mile away.

 Let's call this one an A minus - but even an A minus Columbo is still worth watching....